Fencing Fundamentals: How To Begin Fencing For Beginners

 Proper grip of the fencing weapon

 The grip of the fencing weapon is a crucial element of control and accuracy.
 Learn to grip the weapon firmly but not too tightly.
-The thumb should rest on the side of the grip, providing stability and control.
+The thumb should rest on the side of the grip, providing and control.
 Practice gripping the weapon with both hands, as different fencing techniques require different grips.
 Experiment with different grips to find the one that feels most comfortable and allows for precise manipulation of the blade.

 Maintaining correct body posture